 White also took umbrage with Deadline’s report because he felt it failed to highlight “that the department currently and consistently operates in a state of transparency.”

 The information underpinning the story — 10,000 pages of disciplinary and investigative records for 10 officers and the profiles of another two dozen — was obtained over the course of years and involved an open-records battle.
 We began requesting officer profiles in 2019, but had to wait a full year for the department to produce them.
-When it did, it redacted officer discipline older than two years, forcing us to file an appeal that further delayed our reporting.
+When it did, it redacted officer discipline older than four years, forcing us to file an appeal that further delayed our reporting.

 Separately, we were issued a $41,000 bill for broad-level disciplinary information the department had months earlier supplied for a civil suit in two spreadsheets.
 DPD spokesperson Rudy Harper claimed the department did not keep the information in the aggregate, and that it would have needed to go through thousands of pages to complete the review.